hwborchers/hwborchers.github.io/index.md

 ### Installing Julia

-We assume the user has installed a newer version of R, such as R >= 4.0.0 (April 2020), and knows how to install R packages.
+We assume the user has installed a newer version of R, such as R >= 4.2.2 (2022-10-31), and knows how to install R packages.
 Besides that, the user shall install Julia by himself.
-The latest stable version is Julia 1.5.3 (as of November 2020) and can be downloaded from the Julia language home page [julialang.org](https://julialang.org/) for the major operating systems Windows, macOS, and Linux.
+The latest stable version is Julia 1.8.5 (as of January 8, 2023) and can be downloaded from the Julia language home page [julialang.org](https://julialang.org/) for the major operating systems Windows, macOS, and Linux.

 Some Julia packages will be needed.
 Though the `julia_setup` routine tries to install the necessary packages, it might be preferable to download and install some packages directly from Julia, and before Julia is called the first time from R.